loz-hurst/cpp-finance-materials-new/lessons/lesson-17.md

 As the number of fields can be determined at compile time, we can use  a `const std::array` of that size to efficiently hold this information.

-### 3. Write a factory to create the appropriate InputReader from a delimited-file filename
+### 3. Write a factory to create the appropriate InputReader from a delimited-file file-name

 We can select the right one based on the file extension.

+### 4. Add an overload to this factory method to create a fixed-width InputReader if passed the widths of the fields.